kkurian/calendar-love/README.md

 events.

 Additionally, this script removes blocks from your current account's calendar when your other calendars no longer have events.
+(At least one account must be able to see the full event details of the other, not just "busy" events, for this part to work.)

 Now your current calendar always shows your availability, taking into account all of the events in your other calendars.